The quiet restlessness of people who want more from life

 7) You embrace failure

 Fear is perfectly normal.
-It’s your animal instincts kicking in
+It’s your survival instincts kicking in.

 But the way you handle it?

-Well, it demonstrates just how fearless you are – a quality that further proves you’re destined for something bigger in life.
+Well, it demonstrates just how resilient you are — a quality that further suggests you’re built for something bigger.

-And while others may run from failure, you embrace it.
-The truth is, you see it as an opportunity for growth, development, and a lesson in mindfulness.
+While others may run from failure, you embrace it.
+You see it as an opportunity for growth, development, and a lesson in self-awareness.

 Making mistakes and failing is how we learn.
 No matter how many books you read or courses you take, there’s always something new to discover.